jorgebonilla/storj-docker/README.md

 ```
 dataserv-client --url=http://switch.driveshare.org config --set_payout_address=$SJCX_ADDRESS
 ```
-3 Run the Docker Container:
+2 Run the Docker Container:
 ```
 docker run -it -v </your/storage/location>:/var/storj jorgebonilla/dataserv-client:2.1.3 bash
 dataserv-client version
 ```

-4 Let the poll run it will autmatically build the datastore:
+3 Let the poll run, it will automatically build the datastore:

 From within the docker container:
  ```